google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Follow instructions: To ensure accurate temperature measurement, carefully follow the instructions provided with your thermometer.
 This includes proper placement, duration, and any additional precautions mentioned.

-Normal body temperature: The average normal body temperature for adults is generally considered to be around 98.6°F (37°C).
+Normal body temperature: Adults’ average normal body temperature is around 98.6°F (37°C).
 However, individual variations can exist, and a normal temperature may range between 97°F (36.1°C) and 99°F (37.2°C).

 Fever: Fever is generally defined as a body temperature of 100.4°F (38°C) or higher.
 It often indicates an underlying infection or illness.
-However, it’s important to note that the interpretation of fever can depend on individual circumstances, such as age and overall health.

 (FAQs)